 - First, I mix the flour, salt, baking powder, baking soda, and spices.
 Then in a separate bowl, I mix the sugars, eggs, oil, and pumpkin puree.
-Add the wet mixture into the flour mixture and combine gently till no dry patches remain.
+Add the wet mixture to the flour mixture and combine gently till no dry patches remain.

 - For the cream cheese filling combine sugar, flour, egg, and cream cheese.

 - Line a baking tin with parchment paper and fill in about half of the batter.
-Then add the cream cheese layer and on top the rest of the pumpkin batter.
+Then add the cream cheese layer, and on top of the rest of the pumpkin batter.
 At this point, you can just bake it as is, or you can add a streusel on top for extra texture and taste.

 - To make the streusel you will need very cold butter, flour, and sugar( I prefer to use muscovado sugar/dark brown sugar for extra flavor).
 Using your fingers mix everything quickly while the butter is still cold.
 It should look like coarse sand (it’s ok to have uneven size pieces).
 Sprinkle it over the top of the batter and transfer it to the oven.
 Bake for about an hour(depending on your oven).
 If the top starts to get too brown before it’s ready, cover it with a piece of foil.

 EASY PUMPKIN TURNOVERS MADE WITH PHYLLO DOUGH – These babies are all you need for Fall.
-Crispy phyllo made with brown butter, creamy pumpkin filling with warming spices.
-And, they are so quick and easy to make.
+Crispy phyllo made with brown butter and creamy pumpkin filling with warming spices.
+They are so quick and easy to make.
 Highly recommend!

 THE BEST OIL-FREE CARROT CUPCAKES – I have to also share this yummy carrot cupcake recipe.
 These cuties are super moist, soft, and you can NOT have just one;) They don’t take much time to make but will taste like if you spend the whole day cooking.